creativecreatorormaybenot/clock/README.md

 * For the animation of the second hand (and minute hand) bouncing of the analog clock, I enjoyed looking at this [slow motion capture of a watch](https://youtu.be/tyl7-gHRBX8?t=29) (the important part is blurry (:, yes).

+## Gallery

+See the clock display in action and some other captures of it below.